 Congratulations, You're Done!

+Congratulations!
+And that's how to do the balloon effect on text Photoshop look using patterns and different 3D settings.
 In this tutorial, we created a text layer and used it to create a simple work path.
 Then, we created a gradient pattern and filled a stroke with it to create the frill.

 After that, we converted the layers to 3D meshes and worked on their settings and materials as well as their scene's lighting and angle.